 Locke & Key is ending its run on Netflix after three seasons but for once this is a joint decision between the streamer and the show’s creative team.
 Showrunners Carlton Cuse and Meredith Averill confirmed via a statement that the plan had always been for the show to last three seasons and also expressed thanks for the “opportunity to tell our version of Joe Hill and Gabriel Rodriguez’s incredible story exactly the way we wanted.”

 The supernatural thriller series follows the Locke siblings who move to their ancestral home in the wake of their father’s death.
 Upon arrival, they quickly discover the mansion is hiding several supernatural secrets including a set of magical keys with unique powers.
 The show’s third and final season will be released later this year.

 Netflix probably wishes it wasn't saying "goodbye" to Ozark.
-The Jason Bateman and Laura Linney-led show is ending on its own terms, in a super-sized final season that's dropped half of its run already.
+The Jason Bateman and Laura Linney-led show ended on its own terms, with a well-regarded super-sized final season.
 Showrunner Chris Mundy has told the press that this four-seasons mark was around the time that felt right to all involved, including Bateman.
 This ending point "is about making sure we didn't overstay our welcome," he explained to Entertainment Weekly.

 Netflix has confirmed that Firefly Lane will be waving goodbye after its second season.
 The show chronicles the shifting dynamic between best-friends Tully (Katherine Heigl) and Kate (Sarah Chalke) over a period of three decades.
 While it was reasonably well received by viewers, critics weren't quite as convinced scoring the light-hearted show a poor 47% on Rotten Tomatoes.